top of page

 The new Daiso Japan store is located at one end of the Sylvia Park mall, right next to The Warehouse.

-We initially visited for dinner and to shop at Japan Mart, but I happened to spot a "DAISO JAPAN" ad on an in-store screen.
+I originally visited for dinner and shopping at Japan Mart, but noticed a "DAISO JAPAN" ad on an in-store screen.
+Curious, I looked it up and realized it was opening day!

 ショッピングモール内にあるDAISO JAPANとStandard Productsの入り口全景。